bmfe/eros-docs/en-us/README.md

 # The status of open source
 Currently, there are dozens of apps in development and on-line state, including the overseas application ** starLife (100+ pages) ** under development, as well as the domestic search ** (60+ pages ) **, there are ** applications are on the line 0-50 + page ranging **, involving the industry in information, medical, investment, shopping, government, office and so on.

-The Benmu's medical technical team itself has also developed three weex based app, can be downloaded in the Apple store and application treasure:
-* Health Capital (Beijing Medical pass app version, 100 + page, many features have not yet opened)
-* Benmu Medical Assistant (30+ pages)
-* enmu Doctor Assistant (20+ pages)

 Future releases will continue to showcase excellent projects to the home page, so developers can rest assured that this is not a KPI project (the company does not have KPIs) and has been open source based on the MIT protocol.